owncloud/docs/docs/best-practices.md

 Reference: [`Defining an Anchor`](https://asciidoctor.org/docs/user-manual/#anchordef)

-In the same way creating a custom ID (anchor) for sections, you can create an anchor at any location you want to refrence to.
+In the same way creating a custom ID (anchor) for sections, you can create an anchor at any location you want to reference to.

 Example:
 ```